-- Policy 1.1: Ensure that new housing is consistent with the City's sustainability goals. - Policy 1.2: Encourage development of housing on infill sites, particularly redevelopment of sites suitable for housing. - Policy 1.3: Provide incentives and promote flexibility for adaptive reuse projects that convert nonresidential structures to housing in order to reduce construction waste and extend the life of existing buildings. - Policy 1.4: Reduce and, where feasible and practical, remove unnecessary City-imposed constraints that impede housing development. - Policy 1.5: Establish citywide objective design and development standards for multi-unit housing, coupled with alternatives to conventional zoning regulations, to accommodate infill development in existing neighborhoods. - Policy 1.6: Maintain an up-to-date inventory of vacant and underutilized sites that allow housing, including City-owned sites. - Policy 1.7: Prioritize residential development and community benefit projects on sites zoned for both residential and other uses. - Policy 1.8: Increase flexibility in multi-unit housing densities and other standards to allow a variety of unit sizes and affordability levels. - Policy 1.9: Facilitate housing development for Santa Barbara's growing senior population, including designs that support "aging in place," senior housing with supportive services, veterans housing, assisted living facilities, and accessory dwelling units. - Policy 1.10: Encourage housing adaptable to the disabled through integration of universal design features.
+Policy 1.1: Ensure that new housing programs and housing developments is are consistent with the City's sustainability initiatives for energy efficiency and active transportation goals.

+Policy 1.2: Encourage development of housing on infill sites near transit and jobs, particularly redevelopment of sites suitable for housing, while continuing to limit residential density in High Fire Hazard Areas.

+Policy 1.3: Provide incentives and promote flexibility for adaptive reuse projects that convertexisting nonresidential structures to multi-unit housing in order to reduce construction waste and extend the life of existing buildings.

+Policy 1.4: Reduce and, where feasible and practical, remove unnecessary City-imposed constraints that impede housing development.

+Policy 1.5: Establish citywide objective design and development standards for multi-unit housing, coupled with alternatives to conventional zoning regulations, to accommodate infill development in existing neighborhoods.

+Policy 1.6: Maintain an up-to-date inventory of vacant and underutilized sites that allow housing, including City-owned sites.

+Policy 1.7: Prioritize residential development and nonresidential community priority benefit projects with broad community benefit on sites zoned for both residential and other uses.

+Policy 1.8: Increase flexibility in multi-unit housing densities and other standards to allow a variety of unit sizes and affordability levels.

+Policy 1.9: Facilitate housing development for Santa Barbara's growing senior population, including designs that support "aging in place," senior housing with supportive services, veterans housing, assisted living facilities, and accessory dwelling units.

+Policy 1.10: Encourage housing that addresses the needs of persons with disabilities through reasonable accommodation procedures, zoning provisions for supportive and group housing, owner and renter grants for accessibility features, and adaptable to the disabled through integration of universal design features.

-HE-1: Facilitating Conversion of Nonresidential Buildings to Housing that could be converted to residential use or expanded to accommodate multiple residential units consistent with the Secretary of Interior's Standards for Rehabilitation.
-The City will evaluate, and if appropriate, amend the Zoning Ordinance and other portions of the Municipal Code to remove potential constraints for adaptive reuse, such as review/approval process, design, open yard, and parking standards.
+HE-1: Facilitating Conversion of Nonresidential Buildings to Housing

+The City has older commercial, office, and industrial buildings and larger single-unit residential buildings that are appropriate for conversion to multi-unit residential.
+There are also historic buildings that could be converted to residential use or expanded to accommodate multiple residential units consistent with the Secretary of Interior's Standards for Rehabilitation.
+The City will evaluate, and-if appropriate, amend the Zoning Ordinance and other portions of the Municipal Code to remove potential constraints for adaptive reuse, such as review/approval process, design, open yard, and parking standards.
 The City shall also encourage adaptive reuse to property owners and interested developers.
 The City will review and amend permit procedures and infrastructure requirements if feasible to promote successful conversion implementation projects.